SpaceTAKA/FRIDAY_CarSimu/README.md

 ## Citation
 The code here is for personal and educational use only; written permission from the author is required for further use.
-Please cite my work as follows.
+Please cite this work as follows.